A Story From: France

 “All I want, Father,” said she, “is a rose."

 A moment later, heavy dark rains fell down hard from the sky.
 Soaking wet, the father saw a blink of light far away.
 He went closer to the light.
 Maybe it was a place he could stay for the night.
 When he got up close, he saw that it was a large palace with candles in all its windows.
 Very odd, but the front door was open.
-The father stepped inside.
+So, the father stepped inside.

 “Hello?” he said.
 No answer.